adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

-Using `alias` to write a bit less code, we create a function that takes `attrs` and validates them with our `Product.changeset/2`, then attempts to insert into our database.
-This function has two possible outcomes: `{:ok, %Product{...}` if everything goes well or `{:error, %Ecto.Changeset{...}}` if there is a validation error.
+Use an `alias` to write a bit less code.
+We created a function that takes `attrs` and validates them with our `Product.changeset/2`, then attempts to insert into our database.
+This function has two possible outcomes: `{:ok, %Product{...}` if everything goes well or `{:error, %Ecto.Changeset{...}}` if there are validation errors.

 ### Testing our module directly from the terminal

 We can test everything we've built so far without even starting to work on our LiveView!
 Since we've constructed a module `SuperStore.Catalog` that doesn't depend on anything related to the web, we can simply start an interactive terminal with our project's mix code and execute the function `create_product/2`.

-Sure, I'm ready to help with that.
-Could you please provide the commands you'd like me to execute, starting with `$`?
+Using your terminal execture the command that follows the `$` prompt:

 ```elixir
 $ iex -S mix